 Outages can cost a fortune to your retail business.
 Thus, zero downtime deployment can help you avoid reduced productivity and lost revenue.

-Let’s talk about zero downtime deployment best practices.
+Let’s talk about zero-downtime deployment best practices for Magento.
 Here at Elogic, we use blue-green and pipeline deployments as a mechanism for deploying releases across multiple nodes with no effect on customer experience.

 So how does it work?
 There is a load balancer, which forwards requests to the corresponding environment: production or pre-production.
 When an update is needed, you deploy it to the pre-production environment.
 Then you test it and switch the load balancer so that pre-production becomes the new production environment, and vice versa.